philippeitis/cpsc312-project/README.md

 Based on all of these factors, we believe our project goes well above and beyond the expectations for the MVP, and in many senses, approaches the goals laid out for our product pitch.

+A complete index of our codebase is provided at [File Overview](./README.md#file-overview).

 ### Running MVP
 Below, we present two options for running the code.
 To ensure that all dependencies are up to date and that your experience matches ours, use the commands in the `Using Docker` column - these commands use Docker to ensure a consistent and complete experience.
 The commands in `Using Current OS` are equivalent, but you may find that the REST API and regex capabilities of our code are not functional (this is because they require SWIPL 8.2+, but the department computers currently only have SWIPL 7.6.4).